-Anorexia and addiction are a common occurring dual diagnosis.
-Dual diagnosis occurs when someone has both a mental health disorder as well as an alcohol or drug problem.
+Anorexia and addiction are common occurring dual diagnoses.
+Dual diagnosis occurs when someone has both a mental health disorder, as well as an alcohol or drug problem.
 These illnesses are referred to as co-occurring and have a track record of influencing the symptoms of one another greatly.

 Research suggests that up to 35 percent of individuals suffering from a substance abuse disorder also have a co-occurring eating disorder.
 Conversely, as many as 50 percent of individuals who suffer from an eating disorder also have problems with drugs or alcohol abuse.
 It is because of the strong link between anorexia and addiction that these illnesses must be viewed as interrelated and treated that way as well.

 According to the National Alliance on Mental Illness, anorexia is a “potentially life-threatening eating disorder defined by a refusal to maintain minimal body weight within 15 percent of an individual’s normal weight.
 Other essential features of this disorder include an intense fear of gaining weight, a distorted body image, denial of the seriousness of the illness, and amenorrhea (absence of at least three consecutive menstrual cycles when they are otherwise expected to occur.)”

 Anorexia most commonly affects young women, although the illness can and has affected men as well.
 Anorexia and addiction have one of the higher morbidity rates of dual diagnosis, as anorexia on its own is the most fatal of all eating disorders.
 It is thought that about 1 percent of all women in the United States have suffered from or will develop anorexia at some point in their lives.

 The first comprehensive report on the co-occurring disorders of substance abuse and eating disorders was published in 2003 by The National Center on Addiction and Substance Abuse at Columbia University.